8go/matrix-commander/README.md

   -y, --listen-self     If set and listening, then program will listen to and
                         print also the messages sent by its own user.
 By default messages from oneself are not printed.
-  --print-event-id      If set and listening, then the program will print also
+  --print-event-id      If set and listening, then 'matrix-commander' will
-                        the event id for each message or other event.
+                        print also the event id for each received message or other received event.
+If set and sending, then 'matrix-commander' will print the event id of the sent message or the sent object (audio, file, event) to stdout.
+Other information like room id and reference to what was sent will be printed too.
+For sending this is useful, if after sending the user wishes to perform further operations on the sent object, e.g. redacting/deleting it after an expiration time, etc.
   --download-media [DOWNLOAD_MEDIA]
                         If set and listening, then program will download received media files (e.g. image, audio, video, text,